Rear-View Cameras Review

 Night Vision: A Must-Have

 You do much of your driving when it is dark outside.
-To combat this, the best backup cameras have infrared LEDs.
-Infrared LEDs glow red, and you'll see a black-and-white picture on the monitor.
+The best backup cameras have infrared LEDs that illuminate behind your car so you'll see a black-and-white picture on the monitor.
 Most of the cameras we reviewed have night vision, even some of the more affordable ones around $70.

 Wireless Signal Strength and Quality